pingcap/docs/accelerated-table-creation.md

 ## Compatibility with TiDB tools

 - Before TiDB v8.3.0, [TiCDC](https://docs.pingcap.com/tidb/stable/ticdc-overview) does not support replicating the tables that are created by `tidb_enable_fast_create_table`.
-After TiDB v8.3.0, TiCDC can handle it.
+Starting from v8.3.0, TiCDC can properly replicate these tables.

 ## Limitation